(This post contains a graphic image.)

 In the Second Aliyah (1904 to 1914) around 40,000 Jews settled in Southern Syria.
 In 1908 the Zionist Organization set up the Palestine Bureau or the “Eretz Israel Office,” (Eretz Yisrael is the Torah’s term for the Israeli State) and they established an aggressive Jewish settlement policy.
 Jewish migrants were mainly escaping persecution in Russia, which then included part of Poland.
 In 1909 Ahuzat Bayit (now Tel Aviv) became the first entirely Hebrew-speaking city.
 Hebrew media, workers organizations, Hebrew schools, and Jewish political parties were also established.

 After WWI the Sykes-Picot agreement of 1916 gave two of the winning nations from the war a large amount of control of the Middle East.
 Britain gained control of much of Jordan and Iraq, some of Saudi Arabia, and the ports of Haifa and Acre in Gaza.
 Gaza and modern-day Israel were split and the halves were put under international control.
 The French had control of South-eastern Turkey, Syria, northern Iraq, and modern day Lebanon.
 (Syria and Lebanon both became independent later in 1943 and French troops left by 1946.)
 Russia controlled Istanbul, the Ottoman Armenian vilayets, and the Turkish Straits.
 The British, French, and Russian governments all had “mandates,” which gave them legal authority over their claimed portions of the Middle East.
 The British Mandate for Palestine had almost nothing to do with support for Jewish refugees.
 The British government wanted a “land bridge” between the Mediterranean and the Persian Gulf to defend British companies in India, and so they made one.
-Today, it is a land bridge for the US as well for military supplies, oil, and other resources.
+Today, it is a land bridge for US military supplies, oil, and other resources.
 In the Shfela Basin, there are also 150 billion barrels of oil.[i]
 The Gulf and the Gazan waters in particular contain a great deal of oil too.
 Gazan reserves have been valued at $4 billion.

 The Mandate for Palestine was supposed to create a “national home” for the Jews on territory previously controlled by the Ottoman Empire supported by the German and Austro-Hungarian Empires.
 In the 1917 Balfour Declaration, a letter from the British Foreign Secretary, Arthur James Balfour, to Walter Rothschild of the Rothschild banking family, Balfour expressed Walter’s interest in the establishment of a Jewish homeland.
 (Interestingly, a later Rothschild and Rupert Murdoch acquired exploration licenses to drill gas reserves in Israel with Genie Oil and Gas.
 This company still has these licenses.)
 The language in the Balfour Declaration made it sound non-discriminatory but there is no way to create a home for a people by pushing another people out who have just as much right to live there and consider it home and just as Holy.
 The Declaration states: